yeah-tiger/naive-pascal-compiler/README.md

   -emit-llvm    Emit LLVM assembly code (.ll)
   -S            Emit assembly code (.s)
   -c            Emit object code (.o)
+  -O            (Optional) do optimization
 ```

+One of three emission options should be specified.
+The output file will be generated under the same directory as the input file.

 - For LLVM assembly files, run `lli output.ll` to directly execute them.
 - For assembly and object files, run `cc output.{s,o}` to generate executables.